nokia/SReXperts/docs/nsp/intermediate/51-nsp-access-port-migration.md

 ## Technology Explanation

-Automation of access port migration relies on two main capabilities in NSP: **Workflows** and **Intents** Together, Workflows and Intents allow you to move beyond manual CLI operations, enabling structured, repeatable, and reliable service migrations while maintaining control and oversight.
+Automation of access port migration relies on two main capabilities in NSP: **Workflows** and **Intents**.
+Together, Workflows and Intents allow you to move beyond manual CLI operations, enabling structured, repeatable, and reliable service migrations while maintaining control and oversight.

 ### Workflow Manager